-Respective responsibilities of the Authority, the Directors and Auditor
+Respective responsibilities of the Regulator, the Directors and Auditor

-As explained more fully in the Directors' Responsibilities Statement, the directors are responsible for preparing the Regulatory Accounts and for their fair presentation in accordance with the basis of preparation and accounting policies as set out in the notes to the Regulatory Accounts.
-Our responsibility is to audit and express an opinion on the regulatory accounts in accordance with International Standards on Auditing (UK and Ireland), except as stated in the 'Scope of the audit of the regulatory accounts' below, and having regard to the guidance contained in Audit 05/03 'Reporting to Regulators of Regulated Entities'.
+As explained more fully in the Directors' Responsibilities Statement, the directors are responsible for the preparation of the Regulatory Accounts and for their fair presentation in accordance with the basis of preparation and accounting policies as set out in the notes to the Regulatory Accounts.
+Our responsibility is to audit and express an opinion on the Regulatory Accounts in accordance with International Standards on Auditing (UK and Ireland), except as stated in the 'Scope of the audit of the Regulatory Accounts' below, and having regard to the guidance contained in Audit 05/03 'Reporting to Regulators of Regulated Entities'.
 Those standards require us to comply with the Auditing Practices Board's Ethical Standards for Auditors.